 A lack of vitamin C can affect various aspects of your life.
 It may become doubly difficult to sustain productivity at work or school, socialise, make time for exercise, or simply enjoy your day-to-day lives.
 And that’s definitely not something you want.

 Below are some of the sources of vitamin C that you can opt for to get an energy boost:

 Our bodies get most of the vitamins it needs from the food we eat.
 With a balanced diet, you can provide your body with sufficient nutrients to stay healthy.
 Here’s a helpful list of foods that you can always have ready at home, and perhaps consider stocking up on them during the winter, when you need more vitamin C for energy.

-Most traditional animal meats do not contain sufficient amounts of vitamin C, however, other animal products such as liver, fish roe, and eggs are much more reliable sources of vitamin C (1).
+Go beyond meat and poultry if you want to reap the benefits of vitamin C. Most traditional animal meats do not contain sufficient amounts of vitamin C. However, other animal products such as liver, kidney, fish roe, and eggs are great sources of vitamin C.

 Fruits and vegetables

 Fruits and vegetables are great sources of vitamin C for energy.
 But here’s a fun fact — you might want to ditch that orange for better options when it comes to fruits and vegetables with high vitamin C content.
 Surprisingly, other fruits such as kiwis, lemons, grapefruits, most berries, and papayas have higher vitamin C content than oranges.

 As for vegetables — capsicums, tomatoes, broccoli, brussels sprouts, cabbages, and cauliflower make great options to be included in your balanced diet.